neatnik/terminal.land/README.md

 <a href="https://terminal.land"><img alt="Connect to Terminal Land" src="https://terminal.land/svg/banner.svg?v=4"></a>

+## Note!

+Terminal Land is, like, _extremely_ beta software.
+We’re hacking away at it daily!
+All of the usual beta things apply: things will break, or be weird, or both.
+Hang in there with us.

 ## About

 This is a different kind of game, one in which interactions are purely text-based and the graphics exist solely in your mind.
 It might not be your cup of tea, but that’s OK—it’s not for everyone. ☺️